memfault/interrupt/_posts/2022-11-28-swig-for-c-and-lua.md

 print("[Lua] Result of multiply -2 * 5 = " .. bindings.multiply(-2, 5))
 ```

-We can also add a check if `bindings` module is indeed loaded in Lua by adding an `assert`:
+We can also add a check if the `bindings` module is indeed loaded in Lua by adding an `assert`:

 ```lua
 assert(type(bindings) == 'table', "Binding module not loaded")